Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/user-management/managing-repositories-in-your-enterprise/migrating-to-internal-repositories.md

 ---
 title: Migrating to internal repositories
-intro: 'You can migrate to internal repositories to unify the innersource experience for developers using both {% data variables.product.prodname_ghe_server %} and {% data variables.product.prodname_ghe_cloud %}.'
+intro: "You can migrate to internal repositories to unify the innersource experience for developers using both {% data variables.product.prodname_ghe_server %} and {% data variables.product.prodname_ghe_cloud %}."
 redirect_from:
   - /enterprise/admin/installation/migrating-to-internal-repositories
   - /enterprise/admin/user-management/migrating-to-internal-repositories
   - /admin/user-management/migrating-to-internal-repositories
 permissions: Site administrators can migrate to internal repositories.
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Enterprise